Brazil Visa from Dubai: Complete Route Guide 2026

 Key Takeaway

-- Stay Duration: Up to 90 days
+- Stay duration: Up to 90 days

-- UAE Nationals: Visa-free 90 days
+- Emirati passport: Visa-free 90 days

 Do UAE Residents Need a Visa for Brazil?